-The safety aspects of L. paracasei 8700:2 give no reason for concern and the strain has been granted QPS status by EFSA.
-GRAS status was not assessed for L. paracasei 8700:2.
-However, no studies on long-term effects on infants and young children were identified in the literature search.
-As evidence is accruing that the early microbial composition of the neonatal gut is important for the development of the gut flora and the immune system of the growing child, it is not possible to exclude that a daily supply of a single particular bacterial strain over a prolonged period of time to an immature gastro-intestinal tract may have long-term, although still unknown, adverse effects on that development.
+The safety aspects of L. casei W56 give no reason for concern and it has been granted QPS status by EFSA.
+GRAS status was granted for two strains of L. casei by FDA but not for W56 specifically.
+However, no data on long-term adverse effects on infants and young children were identified.
+As evidence is accruing that the early microbial composition of the neonatal gut is important for the development of the gut microbiota and the immune system of the growing child, it is not possible to exclude that a daily supply of a single particular bacterial strain over a prolonged period of time to an immature gastro-intestinal tract may have long-term, although still unknown, adverse effects on that development.

-The safety aspects of L. paracasei 8700:2 assessed in this risk assessment for vulnerable groups other than the one with immature gastrointestinal tract give no reason for concern.
+The safety aspects of L. casei W56 assessed in this risk assessment for vulnerable groups other than the one with immature gastrointestinal tract give no reason for concern.